nfal09/docs/docs/javascript/browser-apis-and-jquery.md

             <div class="object"></div>
         </div>
         <script>
-            // Return first element with class name of `object` var firstElement = document.querySelector(".object");
+            // Return the first element with the class name of `object` var firstElement = document.querySelector(".object");

+            /*
-            // Add color to border of first element with class `object` firstElement.style.borderColor = "red";
+             * Add color to the border of the first element with
+             * the class name `object`
+             */
+            firstElement.style.borderColor = "red";
         </script>
     </body>